Sir George Wombwell, 2nd Baronet: Early life

 He graduated from Trinity College, Cambridge with a Master of Arts.

 Career

 He succeeded to his father's baronetcy in 1780 and held the office of Sheriff of Yorkshire from 1809 to 1810.

 Cricket

-As a cricketer he was recorded in one first-class match in 1792, totalling 19 runs with a highest score of 19.
+As a cricketer, he played for Marylebone Cricket Club in one important match in 1792, totalling 19 runs with a highest score of 19.

 Personal life

 Sir George married twice.
 His first marriage was in 1791 to Lady Anne Belasyse (1760–1808), a daughter of Henry Belasyse, 2nd Earl Fauconberg of Newborough, Yorkshire, and the former Hon.
 Charlotte Lamb (daughter of Sir Matthew Lamb, 1st Baronet and sister of Peniston Lamb, 1st Viscount Melbourne).
 Through Lady Anne's sister, Lady Elizabeth, Sir George became a brother-in-law of Bernard Howard, 12th Duke of Norfolk.
 Before her death in 1808, they were the parents of two sons, including: